-We will send you a monthly bill for your plan premium combined with your Part D late enrollment payment (if applicable).
+We will send you a monthly bill for your Part D late enrollment penalty (if applicable).
 Make your payment payable to Bright Health.
 Please see your bill for the mailing address and other information.
 Include your member ID number on your check or money order.
 All payments must be received on or before the due date shown on the monthly bill.
 If you need your monthly bill replaced, please call Member Services.
 (You can find our phone number on the back cover of this booklet).